Jinal1996/Procurement-Cost-Analysis/README.md

 ---

-## **Cost Modeling Approach**
+## **Cost Estimation Methods**

-Cost modeling strategies are structured based on the **complexity of manufacturing processes and supply chain dynamics**.
+Cost estimation methods are structured based on the **complexity of manufacturing processes and supply chain dynamics**.
 Various cost estimation approaches are applied depending on the specific product category to ensure **accurate pricing, cost efficiency, and supplier optimization**.

 | **Category**                  | **Product Types**                        | **Cost Influences**                      | **Optimization Strategies**                      | **Cost Estimation Method**     |
 |--------------------------------|----------------------------------------|------------------------------------------|------------------------------------------------|--------------------------------|